 Check out the segment to learn more and make your own Teriyaki Madness dish.
 Warning: the food is highly addictive!

 New Teriyaki Madness Grand Opening in Uptown Charlotte

-Teriyaki Madness, featured in The Charlotte Observer, has opened its new location in the Metropolitan shopping center in uptown Charlotte!
+Teriyaki Madness, featured in The Charlotte Observer, is living up to it’s rapid growth and opened its new location in the Metropolitan shopping center in uptown Charlotte!
 Being the second location in Charlotte, Teriyaki Madness aims to give an “authentic Seattle Teriyaki House experience” to the locals.